 When working with a new parent who is really struggling with nursing and ready to give up, it would be beneficial for a lactation consultant to support exclusive pumping as an option rather than to continue to encourage them to try to nurse, if that is what the parent wants.

-2. Women who are considering exclusively pumping need information, help, and support specific to their situation.
+2. People who are considering exclusively pumping need information, help, and support specific to their situation.

 Exclusive pumpers need different information and support than nursing mothers.
 In particular, some things that would be helpful include:

 - Help finding the right size breast shield.
 Many women use the wrong size – especially if the size they need didn’t come with the pump – and they don’t know how to determine what size they should be using.
 Written descriptions and pictures can be difficult to decipher.
-A lactation consultant can be really invaluable in watching a new mother pump and determining what size flange she needs.
+A lactation consultant can be really invaluable in watching new parents pump and determining what size flange they need.

 - Information about storing and using expressed milk, including how long milk can be refrigerated or frozen, and whether bottles that weren’t finished can be offered at the next feeding.

 - Information about how the pump works and about pump parts and how to clean them.

 - Information about how often and for how long to pump when exclusively pumping.
-A guideline to start is to pump as many times a day as the baby is taking a bottle, with the total amount of pumping time per day being about two hours.
+A good guideline to start is to pump as many times a day as the baby is taking a bottle, with the total amount of pumping time per day being about two hours.

-- Help connecting new exclusively pumping moms with veteran exclusive pumpers.
+- Help connecting new exclusively pumping parents with veteran exclusive pumpers.